AbeerDas/Weather-App/README.md

 ## Overview

-Abeer Weather App is a simple and stylish web application that allows you to check the weather for any location around the world.
+Weather App is a simple and stylish web application that allows you to check the weather for any location around the world.
 With its user-friendly interface and beautiful design, you can quickly get the weather information you need.
 Just enter the name of a city, hit the search button, and you'll receive up-to-date weather details in an instant.

 ## How to Use